yuvalmGS/gigaspaces-wiki-jekyll/xap97net/extending-space-documents.markdown

 While documents provide us with a dynamic schema, they force us to give up .NET type-safety for working with typeless key-value pairs.
 GigaSpaces supports extending the SpaceDocument class to provide a type-safe wrapper for documents which is much easier to code with, while maintaining the dynamic schema.

-(+) Do not confuse this with [Document-Object interoperability|Document-Object interoperability], which is a different feature.
+{% plus %} Do not confuse this with [Document-Object interoperability|Document-Object interoperability], which is a different feature.

 # Creating the Extension Class